cdl-geneseo/geneseo-dictionary/T/Tap.md

 # Tap

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Tap

 Created by  Unknown User (kmh28), last modified on Sep 23, 2008

 Tap: (noun) 1.
 The tool used to open a keg